SoftwareAG/c8y-docs/content/device-management-application/registering-devices.md

 Microservice developers can also use the [Extensible device registration](/concepts/applications/#extensible-device-registration) and implement a custom registration form that blends seamlessly into the UI.

 {{< c8y-admon-info >}}
 The following descriptions apply to the general device registration processes.
 If you subscribe to specific protocol integrations, you will see additional protocol-specific options (for example, for LWM2M or OPC UA).
-A full list of supported protocols can be found in the [Protocol integration guide](/protocol-integration/overview/).
+A full list of supported protocols can be found in [Protocol integration](/protocol-integration/).
 It also contains descriptions for the protocol specific registration processes.
 {{< /c8y-admon-info >}}